In addition to the provision of support to local groups, CWSAN has initiated, hosted and managed a number of programmes and projects in the areas.

 Architects have been appointed to each of the Community venues and it is anticipated that building work will commence in early Autumn 2016.
 The Project has a number of aims:

 - To regenerate and refurbish a range of public facilities that are underused and transforming them into more effective spaces, with enhanced public access for a variety of public uses;

 - To enhance the communities’ ability to deliver Social, Sporting, Health and Wellbeing, Community Safety, Youth, Community, Vocational, Community Relations and Educational programmes, projects and activities in Mid Ulster.

 - To rejuvenate the wider Mid Ulster area by bringing increased investment, promoting local recreational activity and by making a positive contribution to the social and economic prosperity of the area;

 - To provide communities with more visually attractive and shared locations for the provision of various recreational programmes and activities;

 - To increase the number of individuals and community organisations supporting the venues by developing more user-friendly facilities;

 - To increase participation by local communities following the physical development of the venues.

-The Community Capacity Hubs Project will continue until 2017
+The Community Capacity Hubs Project was completed in March 2019.

 Cookstown and Western Shores Area Network (CWSAN) working in conjunction with Community Organisations of South Tyrone & Areas (COSTA) are now in the THIRD year of delivering a ‘Rural Community Development Support Service for Mid Ulster area.